Maui > Weather

 From the crater at Haleakala’s summit, you can watch Maui weather being made.
 On a typically warm day, trade winds carry moisture-laden air up the northeast slopes of Haleakala.
 As the moisture rises, it cools and condenses into the cloud layer that frequently rings the mountain.

 Rising warm air often pushes the clouds up through Ko’olau Gap and Kaupo Gap.
-As the evening air colls, the clouds drain out of the valley and the cycle begins again.
+As the evening air cools, the clouds drain out of the valley and the cycle begins again.

 Haleakala influences weather all around the volcano.
-Average annual rainfall varies from about 400 inches (1,000m) in the high-elevation rain forest above Hana to 10 inches (25 cm) in Kihei, only about 15 minutes apart.
-Because temperatures drop about 3.2F (1.3C) every 1,000feet (305m), the summit of Haleakala is roughly 32F (13C) cooler than the beaches.
+Average annual rainfall varies from about 400 inches (10.16m) in the high-elevation rain forest above Hana to 10 inches (25 cm) in Kihei, only about 15 minutes apart.
+Because temperatures drop about 3.2F (1.3C) every 1,000 feet (305m), the summit of Haleakala is roughly 32F (13C) cooler than the beaches.

-These months have the lowest temperatures for the year.
+These months have the lowest temperatures of the year.
 Keep in mind that it’s still plenty warm in many areas.
 With regular showers, these winter months are home to the wettest Maui weather of the year.
 In January, tradewinds only blow half as much as they do in the summer.
-Throughout the winter, generally from November to March, large North Swells create big surf on our North and Northwest facing beaches.
-The ocean temperature is approximately 75 F, and the air temperature averages between 65-80 degrees F depending on which area you’re in, and closer to 64-79 degrees F in Hana.
+Throughout the winter, generally from November to March, large North Swells create big surf on our North and Northwest-facing beaches.
+The ocean temp in Maui is approximately 75 F, and the air temperature averages between 65-80 degrees F depending on which area you’re in, and closer to 64-79 degrees F in Hana.

 You’ll find Maui summers to be the most crowded with visitors because it’s hot and dry.
 By now Hana has caught up and is warmer at times than the rest of the island.
 June is extremely dry for Maui and trades blow almost always.
-With most of Maui at 69-87 degrees F, you’ll find it sunny and warm most everywhere.
-One of the major pluses in the constant Trade winds is there tendency to cool things down.
+With most of Maui at 69-87 degrees F, you’ll find it sunny and warm almost everywhere.
+One of the major pluses of the constant trade winds is their tendency to cool things down.
 Be wary of the sun!
 With the wind comes a disillusionment of how hot the sun really is on your skin.
 Wear sunblock on exposed areas at all times.
 You can be out for just 5 minutes and turn into a lobster.

 are transitional months on Maui from summer to winter.
-With a little rain, a few degrees in temperature, and an occasional storm, Maui’s winter begins to step in.
+Scattered clouds begin to form and patchy rain starts to fall.
+With a few degrees drop in temperature and an occasional storm, Maui’s winter begins to step in.
 Average temperatures are from 68-88 degrees F and 68-83 F in Hana.
 Ocean temperatures are between 77 F and 79 F in October and November.
 Keep in mind that the winter in Maui really isn’t a traditional winter.
 The differences between seasons in Maui are not all that significant relatively.
 Weather differences on Maui are more strongly noticed by location on the island than by what time of year it is.